 When you are part of a community, you belong to something bigger than yourself.
 You realize you are not alone.

-The Art Biz Coach office is within a coworking space.
+The Art Biz Success office is within a coworking space.
 Everyone here is working toward something, and many are entrepreneurs in both the for-profit and non-profit worlds.

 I may accomplish the same amount of work in my home office, but I’m more inspired when I connect with this energized community.

 We all need places to share stories, which is why social media and blogs are important vehicles for building community.